Santiago Chalar

-Carlos Alfredo Paravís Salaverry known as Santiago Chalar (September 25, 1938, Montevideo – November 21, 1994) was a physician traumathologist, poet, songwriter, musician, guitarist and singer from Uruguay.
+Carlos Alfredo Paravís Salaverry, known as Santiago Chalar (September 25, 1938 – November 21, 1994), was a Uruguayan physician traumatologist, poet, songwriter, musician, guitarist and singer.
 He studied music and medicine.
 He used an alias Santiago to pay homage to a friend of his who died in a plane accident and Chalar was one of his ancestors last name.
 In his artistic career he achieved recognition and fame.
 He obtained some music awards.
 He is considered one of the best Uruguayan folk music songwriters and singers.

 Biography

-Santiago Chalar was born on September 25, 1938 in Montevideo, Uruguay.

-He married Adela Martínez Graña, and they had 4 children: Adela, Carlos, Santiago e Isabel.
+Chalar was born on September 25, 1938 in Montevideo, Uruguay.
+He married Adela Martínez Graña, and they had 4 children: Adela, Carlos, Santiago, and Isabel.

 In 1974, he moved to Minas to be the public hospital director.

 He created a traditional music festival in Minas called Minas y Abril to raise funds to the public hospital, which is nowadays one of the most popular folk music festival in Uruguay.

-Chalar died of cancer on November 21, 1994 in Montevideo, Uruguay.
+Chalar died of cancer on November 21, 1994, in Montevideo.

 Artistic career

 Chalar was a folk music singer in Uruguay.
 He especially played and sang Milonga, Serranera, media Serranera, Valsesito criollo.

 The lyrics of the songs he wrote had to do with the everyday country man and everyday life.

 At the age of 9, he started taking guitar lessons with professor Gregorio Rodríguez in Fernando Sor Institute in Montevideo.

 When he was 15, he started to love country life and folk music.
 He started to compose his own songs with some Southern Brazilian music influence.

 He was later influenced by Atahualpa Yupanqui.

 At the age of 17, he had his first gig, singing folk music songs and playing the guitar and the piano.

-He played in Bahía, Brazil in 1984, together with Hugo Marmolejo and Omar Sanz (keyboards).
+He played in Bahia, Brazil in 1984, together with Hugo Marmolejo and Omar Sanz (keyboards).
 In 1958, he met Osiris Rodríguez Castillos.